QuTech-Delft/squidasm/docs/source/tutorial/section4_NetworkConfiguration.rst

     :caption: tutorial_examples/4.1_YAML/basic_example.yaml

 The YAML files translate directly into python.
-By using statements of the form: ``key: value``, a python dictionary is created containing with this key and value.
+By using statements of the form: ``key: value``, a python dictionary is created containing this key and value.
 By using indents after a key, such as with ``settings:`` in the example, a nested dictionary is created.
 It is also possible to create list instead of dictionaries, this is done by using the syntax: ``- value``.